The Sacrificial System After Christ's Return

 Although the blood of the bulls and goats was a substitute for the guilty individual's life and was prophetic and symbolic of the cleansing and forgiving power of Christ's blood, the sacrifice of an animal life could never forgive sin.

 The sacrificial animals only provided a temporary substitute for the life of those who were guilty of sin.
 Their sins still existed, they were still guilty of that sin, and the next year, on the Day of Atonement, these same sins and any sins committed during the previous year would be remembered and would have to be atoned for by the blood of bulls and goats.
 These sins would again be symbolically sent away from the nation of Israel for another year.
-See our study paper concerning the Day of Atonement for details of the atonement process.

 This atonement process had to be repeated year after year, because under the terms and conditions of the agreement with ancient Israel, only the life of the lawbreaker could pay the penalty for his sin.
 Animal life was only a substitute payment for sin, until payment could be made by the lawbreaker.